 After the incisions have been created, your plastic surgeon will perform any needed alterations to the patient’s nasal architecture, including changes to the cartilage, bones, and soft tissue.
 Once the nasal issues have been carefully corrected, the incisions will be closed using medical sutures.

-To learn more about rhinoplasty, including pre-operative and post-operative care directions, contact our office to arrange a consultation.
+To learn more about rhinoplasty, including pre-operative and post-operative care directions, or if you have decided that rhinoplasty is right for you and are ready to start the process, contact our office to arrange a consultation with one of our board-certified plastic surgeons.